 One-to-one mentoring consists of usually one but sometimes more than one mentee to each mentor, with each mentoring relationship existing independently.

-Group mentoring typically consists of a group of several mentees and mentors, with the ratio of one mentor for every two to three mentees, but no individual mentor being allocated to a mentee.
+Group mentoring or mentoring circles typically consists of a group of several individuals being mentored by one mentor, usually with the ratio of one mentor for every two to three mentees, but no individual mentor being allocated to a mentee.

 The advantages of group mentoring are: